integritee-network/parachain/integration-tests/dry-run/README.md

 ./run-test.sh 0000-manual
 ```

-once you see `Zombienet is ready for manual testing.` you should run sanity checks and fix issues if any:
+once you see `Zombienet is ready for manual testing.` you should run sanity checks and fix issues if any.
+Make sure you
+set `const ENDPOINTS = ZOMBIENET`:

 ```
 bun xcm-sanity-checks.ts